Brunch & Batter

 • ¼ cup dark brown sugar

-• 2 large eggs (yolks and whites seperated)
+• 2 large eggs (yolks and whites separated), room temperature

 • 6 tablespoon unsalted butter, melted and slightly cooled